graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 ![Minting Message Diagram](./minting-diagram.jpeg)

 The claiming of rewards must be done by each Validator.
 When the rewards are minted, they are all placed within the staking smart contract.
 To do this costs gas, which is why Leaders compete to win the reward that covers the gas, and provides them with extra tokens.
 But to separately send them to each Validator requires that the Validator calls `claimRewards()`.
 At this point, they can choose to send the rewards directly to their mainnet account, or to add them to their current stake, with the [`Add To Stake`](#Types-and-Parameters-and-Message-Formats) variable.
+Each Validator is allowed to accumlate their stake for multiple days.
+This can save on the gas spent to withdraw. __TODO: get more research into this (livepeer does this technique)__

 The fees paid for each day for the Index Chain, and each Validator are passed along with `mintInflationTokens()`.
 This information is needed for __(eq.
 2)__ and __(eq.
 3)__.

-TODO: if tou miss it, your chain loses ! (maybe others can submit for you, there has to be some timing here)

 ---
 ## Slashing